 Well, as open-source software, the program works as a modular system and leaves space to add your own extensions.

-So, the Keepass is free and still has many functions and a high level of security as an open-source program to convince you for its usage.
+So, the Keepass is free and still has many functions and a high level of security as an open-source program to convince you of its usage.

 These were some free popular software to manage your passwords or login information securely.
-If you rely on any of them or using some other tools, then share your experience with our audience to help them out in taking decision.
+If you rely on any of them or using some other tools, then share your experience with our audience to help them out in making decisions.
 The comment section is all yours…